kernja/agk-ascii-adventure/README.md

 # ASCII Adventure: The Caves of ISNA

 Written in App Game Kit Classic (v1.7), ASCII Adventure: The Caves of ISNA was inspired by the [Kroz series](https://en.wikipedia.org/wiki/Kroz) and released for iOS, Android, and Windows in 2012.
 It features 50+ levels of [roguelike/dungeon-crawler](https://en.wikipedia.org/wiki/Roguelike) gameplay.
-This respository contains source code for the Windows release, with keyboard-optimized gameplay.
+This repository contains source code for the Windows release, with keyboard-optimized gameplay.

 ## Screenshots